gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 #### Function *oci-objectstorage-make-bucket-writable-python*

-The first OCI Function example leverages OCI API Python SDK.
-There is an API for OCI Object Storage that has the ability to stop the target bucket's Object Storage replication policy.
+The first OCI Function leverages **OCI API Python SDK**.
 The following Python sample code uses the `make_bucket_writable` API to stop the replication policy of a bucket (the bucket name must be supplied as parameter value):

 ```
 #